-This recipe takes a while to cook, though it’s simple and full of goodness.
-There’s no added fat, plenty of veg, plus nutritious barley, a known cholesterol-reducer
+This chicken and barley broth takes a while to cook, though it’s simple and full of goodness, with no added fat

 - 1 free-range roasting chicken around 1.25kg (2lb 4oz)

 - 1 head fennel, chopped

 This gutsy, nourishing soup is also delicious made with pheasant or guinea fowl, freezes well and will keep in the fridge for up to three days.

 Place the chicken in a large saucepan with the remaining stock ingredients.
 Add enough cold water to cover.
 Bring to the boil, cover, then simmer very gently for about 2 and a half hours.